IT Recycling Project 2020/21

 With this in mind, the Network initially set up the IT Recycling Project in partnership with Gift Tech and Glasgow Clyde College.
 We asked members to raid their cupboards for old IT equipment which were wiped and installed with software by experts from the college.
 Members were able to refer people to receive this new recycled/refurbished equipment.
 Thanks to The National Lottery Community Fund, Yoker Campus, EE, Community Planning Partnership, our partners and members for all their support!

-The project has since moved on and to date we have handed out 135 pieces of IT to families and individuals across North West Glasgow.
+The project has since moved on and to date we have handed out over 250 pieces of IT to families and individuals across North West Glasgow.
 With more funding from the Scottish Government, the project will continue into 2021

 If any members, organisations, workplaces or educational establishments read this and want to help, please consider donating your old IT equipment.
 The PCs can easily we securely wiped and the PC/laptop be recycled and be of use to someone who needs it.
 This also makes sense for the environment as many pieces of equipment end up in landfill.